MyFGitAccount/doraemon-Script/Speech1.md

 **EXT.
 TOKYO STREET - LATER**

+**NARRATOR**
+Momoko, wearing the full, slightly ridiculous Doraemon costume, is led towards the bear-occupied zone.

 Momoko, wearing the full, slightly ridiculous Doraemon costume, head and all, is led by a military escort towards the edge of the occupied zone.
 Bears watch from the ruins.
 They do not attack.
 They seem… curious.

 **INT.
 GOVERNMENT OFFICE - CONTINUOUS**